-Last updated on June 17, 2022
+Last updated on November 1, 2022

 When I received a letter from Faye that she was retiring from the House, I knew I wanted to attend her going away party.
 We brought balloons and celebrated with the extended Ronald McDonald House family this new season in her life as she made plans to return to her home in Jacksonville.
-What I didn‘t know is one week later (see the photos), my 7-year-old daughter from Nepal would be rushed to Shands after becoming unconscious from a partial complex epileptic seizure.
+I didn‘t know that one week later (see the photos), my 7-year-old daughter from Nepal would be rushed to Shands after becoming unconscious from a partial complex epileptic seizure.

 During Manisha’s hospitalization, I met other families with sick children.
 For those from out of town, the Ronald McDonald House was everything.
 I saw once again how much the House meant to those families.

-Because the doctors at Shands were unable to come to a definitive diagnosis for my daughter’s medical emergency, I took Manisha to Yale for a second opinion.
+Because the doctors at Shands could not come to a definitive diagnosis for my daughter’s medical emergency, I took Manisha to Yale for a second opinion.
 I knew there must be a Ronald McDonald House near the hospital, and upon doing a little research, I found one.
 We booked our reservations to stay at the House.
 Upon arriving, the House put us up in a hotel because of renovations, so we didn’t stay at the House, but they paid the costs for us to stay at a motel across from the hospital.

 Life is like a merry‑go‑round, isn’t it?
-When I arrived to deliver my books to the Ronald McDonald House, I had no idea I was going to share my story with the House staff.
+When I arrived to deliver my books to the Ronald McDonald House, I had no idea I would share my story with the House staff.
 Sheri Houston, the executive director, said I was her Godwink.
 The House is in the process of raising donations to expand.
 Too many families must wait on a waiting list because the House is always full.
 Ms. Houston asked me if I would be willing to be an ambassador and share my story of how much the Ronald McDonald House meant to me.
 I didn’t tell her this, but I knew this was my opportunity to pay it forward, as I had asked God to show me.
 My trip that morning wasn’t just to deliver books.
 It was to share my heart.

 The storms of unforeseen medical crises hit hard and when least expected, but at the Ronald McDonald House, families don’t have to walk that road alone.
-A volunteer, staff member, or friend is always nearby ready to help and offer hope.
+A volunteer, staff member, or friend is always nearby, ready to help and offer hope.